Go to Customer Service

 The cPanel Email section showing how to access the Email Accounts page

-Click on Manage next to the email account you want to suspend and scroll down to the Restrictions section.
+Click on Manage next to the email account in question, and scroll down to the Restrictions section.
 Once there, change the Sending Outgoing Email status to Suspend.
 This will prevent your account from sending out emails:

 The Restrictions section of cPanel emails showing how to suspend sending outgoing email